OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 Because of this, the Department of Computer Science at Allegheny College encourages students to engage in collaboration.
-However, in the context of individual coursework, through which each student must demonstrate their own knowledge, there are certain forms of collaboration that are and are not acceptable.
+However, in the context of individual coursework, through which each student must demonstrate their own knowledge and skills, there are certain forms of collaboration that are and are not acceptable.

 - Acceptable forms of collaboration include:
-    - Discussing high-level concepts, such as the use cases for `while` loops or the various methods that can add elements to a `list`.
+    - Discussing high-level concepts, such as the use cases for `while` loops or the various ways in which you can modify arrays.
     - Referring someone to a course text book, course slides, or other resources that contain helpful information or instructions.
-    - Outlining the high-level steps to solving a problem or implementing a feature, without mentioning specific lines of code that need to be written.
+    - Outlining the high-level steps to solving a problem or implementing a feature, without writing the necessary lines of code.

 - Unacceptable forms of collaboration include:
-    - Sharing details about specific lines of code, including showing your source code to someone or looking at someone else's code.
+    - Sharing specific source code, including showing your source code to someone or looking at someone else's code.
     - Copying someone else's source code, technical writing, or program output, even with some slight modifications.